 Knight-Swift Transportation (KNX)

-Knight-Swift Transportation faces an uphill battle.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.
-StockStory Analyst Team
+Knight-Swift Transportation is up against the odds.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team

 1. News